 Art, lab and studio safety policy

 It shall be the policy of the University of Wisconsin Oshkosh Department of Art that a safe, healthy environment shall be maintained at all times within Department of Art facilities.
-We recognize that some techniques, materials and practices used within the Department of Art have inherent risk.
+We recognize that some techniques, materials, and practices used within the Department of Art have inherent risks.

 Failure to follow the appropriate safety rules may result in injury.
 Therefore, failure to follow required safety rules may result in immediate temporary and possibly permanent removal from a given activity or class.